portto/wallet-web-ui/README.md

 This project is a new version of the blocto wallet for the web user to interact with dApps.

+We've separated the client side and server side apart to two different repo at the current version, this repo is only the client side part of the blocto wallet's web service.

 See old project repo [here](https://github.com/portto/wallet-webapp).

-And in this new we use x-state to do the states management.
+And in this new repo we use x-state to do the states management.
 See the document [here](https://xstate.js.org/docs/guides/states.html#api).

 ## Project Structure

-There're couple of folders under `src`:
+There're a couple of folders under `src`:

 - `apis`: Functions of wallet api and BE proxies.
 - `component`: React components that might be shared across pages/views, e.g. a button or a input.